phdepaula/Online-Store-Microservice/README.md

 ## ▶️ How to run

-To start the application, simply run:
+To start the application, simply run via terminal:

 ```
 docker-compose up